lambrospetrou/lambrospetrou.github.io/_posts/2016-02-11-migrate-to-aws-static-website/2016-02-11-migrate-to-aws-static-website.md

 This tutorial is the first part of a series and explains in detail how to setup a static website with unlimited throughput, durability and availability using [Amazon S3](https://aws.amazon.com/s3/).
 Additionally, we exploit [Amazon Cloudfront](https://aws.amazon.com/cloudfront/) to provide caching and super-fast downloads all over the world and finally, we use [Route 53](https://aws.amazon.com/route53/) to serve the website behind our custom domain name (e.g. lambrospetrou.com).

 The reason I decided to write this post is because although the documentation in AWS is very good, the majority of all the articles and threads in several forums are a bit outdated and do not cover the new features of the AWS services we are going to use.
-For example, Cloudfront's ability to serve GZIP-ed compressed content and its free HTTPS supprt.
+For example, Cloudfront's ability to serve GZIP-ed compressed content and its free HTTPS support.
 The reason is that Amazon releases hundreds of features every year and it is impossible for everyone to catch-up ;)

 I will try to structure this tutorial in a way that each part is self-contained and builds upon the previous part, in order to allow you to pick-and-choose only the parts that you want for your website.